aplteam/Tatin/docs/PublishingPackages.md

 #### Credentials for your own Tatin Server

-If you run your own Tatin Server we suggest that you create a UUID and use that as an API key.
+If you run your own Tatin Server, we suggest that you create a UUID and use that as an API key.

-A> ### Email address is required
-A>
-A> Note that having a valid API key is not enough for publishing a package: you must also define an email address for your group.
-A>
-A> For that click "Groups > {your-group-name} > Create" and add at least an email address.

 For an API key to be accepted by a Tatin Server, it must be added to a file `Credentials.txt` in the Registry's root directory.